The resource theory of steering: Abstract

 \section{Abstract}

 We present an operational framework for Einstein-Podolsky-Rosen steering as a physical resource.
-To begin with, we characterize the set of \emph{steering non-increasing operations} (SNIOs) --i.e., those that do not create steering-- on arbitrary-dimensional bipartite systems composed of a quantum subsystem and a black-box device.
-Next, we introduce the notion of \emph{convex steering monotones} as the fundamental axiomatic quantifiers of steering.
+For arbitrary-dimensional bipartite systems composed of a quantum subsystem and a black-box device, we show that local operations assisted by one-way classical communication (1W-LOCCs) from the quantum part to the black box cannot create steering.
+Based on this, we build a resource theory of steering with 1W-LOCCs as the \emph{free operations}.
+We introduce the notion of \emph{convex steering monotones} as the fundamental axiomatic quantifiers of steering.
 As a convenient example thereof, we present the \emph{relative entropy of steering}.
 In addition, we prove that two previously proposed quantifiers, the steerable weight and the robustness of steering, are also convex steering monotones.
-To end up with, for minimal-dimensional systems, we establish, on the one hand, necessary and sufficient conditions for pure-state steering conversions under stochastic SNIOs and prove, on the other hand, the non-existence of \emph{steering bits}, i.e., measure-independent maximally steerable states from which all states can be obtained by means of the free operations.
-Our findings reveal unexpected aspects of steering and lay foundations for further resource-theory approaches, with potential implications in Bell non-locality.
+To end up with, for minimal-dimensional systems, we establish, on the one hand, necessary and sufficient conditions for pure-state steering conversions under stochastic 1W-LOCCs and prove, on the other hand, the non-existence of \emph{steering bits}, i.e., measure-independent maximally steerable states from which all states can be obtained by means of the free operations.
+Our findings reveal unexpected aspects of steering and lay foundations for further research, with potential implications in Bell non-locality.